AutoSizeComments/AutoSizeComments/README.md

     \ProjectName.uproject
 ```

-4. Open the project in UE4 and it will prompt you to rebuild the plugin
+4. Open the .uproject and it should prompt you to rebuild the plugin
 5. Hopefully the build succeeded!
+6. (Extra) Install the plugin to the engine by moving the `AutoSizeComments` folder to the plugins folder under your installation of UE4 `Epic Games\UE_4.20\Engine\Plugins`.

 ---